 Classification of data

-The method of arranging data into homogeneous classes according to some common features present in the data is called classification.
+The method of arranging data into homogeneous classes according to the common features present in the data is known as classification.

 A planned data analysis system makes the fundamental data easy to find and recover.
 This can be of particular interest for legal discovery, risk management, and compliance.
 Written methods and sets of guidelines for data classification should determine what levels and measures the company will use to organise data and define the roles of employees within the business regarding input stewardship.